dkimhw/launch_school/js_109/js_109_written.md

-  * There is no right answer on what is considered "empty">? - It's a decision you have to make depending on what you are working on.
+  * There is no right answer on what is considered "empty" - It's a decision you have to make depending on what you are working on.

 * Sparse arrays - you can have array elements that are not set (meaning they don't actually exist):